 Guppies are one of the most popular fish with new aquarist.
 They are generally a very hardy fish to keep, perfect for beginner aquarist, come in many different shapes and sizes, have a wide variety of personality, and are some of the most colorful freshwater fish available, with just about any color available.
-You cannot walk into any store that sells fish and not see at least one tank with Guppies in them and are usually one of the cheaper fish you can buy for freshwater aquariums.
+You cannot walk into any store that sells fish and not see at least one fish tank with Guppies in them and are usually one of the cheaper fish you can buy for freshwater aquariums.
 In this article you will know more about Guppy fish care.

 Yes, even something as small as a Guppy has many different species.
 There are Dumbo Ears, Mosaic, Tuxedo, Neons, Cobras, Snakeskin, Lace, Metal, Glass, Half Colors, Solid, Albino, Tiger, Platinum.
 The list is very impressive.
 However, most of the time, the ones you will see in your local pet store are what many Guppy keepers will call “Mutts”.
 Yes, just like with a dog you call a mutt, a guppy mutt is a mix of probably at least three different species to get what you see.
 Guppies have been breed and crossbred for long times to create different species and looks and colors.
 Guppies are the hardest fish to pinpoint exactly what strain it comes from unless you are buying from a breeder with a specific strain.
-Nonetheless, they are still a beautiful and vibrant addition to any freshwater tank.
+Nonetheless, they are still a beautiful and vibrant addition to any freshwater fish tank.

 Guppy Fish Care

 Because Guppies are a smaller fish, they will react faster and with definite symptoms usually of any kind of imbalance within your tank.
 This means that you need to keep your water parameters in check and do weekly water changes unless your parameters are off.
 Ammonia is a big factor in Guppy fish care.
 Guppy fecal matter is high in ammonia usually and the filter you choose for your tank needs to be able to handle and keep up with the bioload that your guppies will put out.
-If you are planning on breeding your guppies you will need a dense supply of plants for the fry (babies) to hide in or a breeding net to allow you to separate the babies into another tank.
-It is also a good idea to keep on hand Medicine for fungal and bacterial infections, some freshwater aquarium salt, medicine for Ick.
+If you are planning on guppy fish breeding you will need a dense supply of tropical aquarium plants for the guppy fry (babies) to hide in or a breeding net to allow you to separate the babies into another tank.
+It is also a good idea to keep on hand Medicine for fungal and aquarium bacterial infections, some freshwater aquarium salt, medicine for Ich treatment.
 It is awful to notice late at night that one of your fish babies is sick and you have to run to the store for medicine and hope that your local all night store carries what you may need to make them well.

 Water Parameters for Guppies